donaldjnavarro/selenium_python_template/README.md

 To get started, copy the *.env.template* file and remove the *.template* from the filename.
 This will provide you with a starting point, and a map of the expected variable names.

+> NOTE: This means that any additional variables added to the *.env* file should also have their names added to the *.env.template* file

 ## Usage

 ### Cleaning up old installations